Pugdag/PugDAG-Explorer/README.md

 Do you have any new ideas, wishes or bugs for Kaspa explorer?
 Contact @lAmeR^#7173 at Kaspa Discord.

 Do you have any new ideas, wishes or bugs for Pugdag explorer?
-Contact @Lemois#8277 at Pugdag Discord.
+Contact @ox_josh at Pugdag Discord.

 ## DONATION ♥